sushichan044/astro-simple-feature-flags/packages/astro-simple-feature-flags/README.md

 2. **Create your flags configuration file:**

-    - The config file is `flags.config.{ts,js,mjs,cjs,cts,mts}` by default
+    - By default, the configuration file is named `flags.config.{ts,js,mjs,cjs,cts,mts}`.
-    - If you want to place config in `.config/flags.config.ts`, you can pass `configFileName: '.config/flags'` to the integration options.
+    - To use a different path, for example `.config/flags.config.ts`, pass `.config/flags` to the configFileName option in your integration settings.

 ## 🌐 Environment Management

 `astro-simple-feature-flags` supports environment-aware feature flags using Vite modes.

-See [Vite Modes Docs](https://vite.dev/guide/env-and-mode.html#modes) for more details on how Vite modes work.
+See [Vite Modes Docs](https://vite.dev/guide/env-and-mode.html#modes) for more details.

 ### Environment Configuration

-The `viteMode` array in your config maps Vite's build modes to your environment configurations:
+The `viteMode` array in your configuration maps Vite's build modes to your defined environments:

 ```ts
 export default defineConfig({